National Action Plan on Combatting Auto Theft

 Concerted efforts undertaken to combat auto theft since the beginning of 2024 are showing positive results.

 This page will be updated to reflect progress made under the Action Plan.
-The first update is now available, and includes actions taken as of August 2024.
+The second update is now available, and includes actions taken from August to October, 2024.

 Intelligence or information sharing responsibilities